jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 throw all your resources at it, finish it as quickly as possible and ignore everything else.

-It's common to think that if all your development team is fully dedicated to finishing that rewrite, it will happen sooner.
-And if it happens soon, then we don't need to maintain the old system.
+It's a common reaction to think that, if all your development team is fully dedicated to finishing that rewrite, it will happen sooner.
+And then, you think, if it happens soon, then we don't need to maintain the old system.
 Right?

 **Resist the urge to freeze the "legacy software"**.